dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure Automation/Azure Automation.md

 ### Process Automation

-**Process Automation** allows to automate standard processes (i.e. DevOps processes, Azure Management, etc.)
+**Process Automation** allows to automate standard processes (DevOps processes, Azure Management, etc.)
 These automations can be performed using Graphical, PowerShell and Python runbooks

 ![Process Automation|500](../../images/azure-process-automation.png)